 This book is now at the top of my ‘must read’ list for clients, colleagues, and friends.
 Bruce’s wisdom is profound yet simple to comprehend and digest.
 His personal stories are utterly raw, compelling and shine a light on the darker places that are common in all human psyches.
 It is no easy task to break-down and communicate the often ineffable lessons learned through plant medicines and psychedelics, but Bruce has done an exceptional job accomplishing just that.
 This is clearly the writing of a man who has ‘done the work’ – and continues to do so.

 If you are at all on the path of personal healing or psychedelic journeying, do yourself a favor and keep this book handy.
 It will be a tremendous resource to facilitate deeper reflection and integration of my own experiences for years to come.

 “Dismantled” is marvelously insightful, therapeutic, and instructive.
-For the lay reader, this book provides the clearest explanation I’ve encountered on how we become slaves to our childhood trauma and how we can break free.
+For the lay reader, this book provides the clearest explanation I?ve encountered on how we become slaves to our childhood trauma and how we can break free.
 Along the way, Sanguin makes an important distinction between spirituality used as a tool to avoid suffering and spirituality that promotes healing.
-Whether or not you agree with Sanguin about the benefits of psychedelics, this book will open your eyes and guide you to a fuller, more loving life.
+This book will open your eyes and guide you to a fuller, more loving life.